Build a Virtual Disk Image¶

 for megabytes andG

 for gigabytes.
-The default unit are megabytes.additive
+The default unit is megabytes.additive

 ) or whether it is the total size (additive="false"

 ).
-The default isfalse
+The default value isfalse

 .unpartitioned

-or the default.
+or the default value.

-Customizing the Virtual Machine¶
+Customizing the Virtual Machine

 The machine